gunnarhaslinger/SMIME-OpenSSL-CA/README.md

-# S/MIME Certificate Authority
+# S/MIME Certificate Authority based on OpenSSL CA
-## OpenSSL CA, Windows Batch-Scripts for CA & S/MIME Mail-Certificate-Generation
+## CA, Windows Batch-Scripts for CA & S/MIME Mail-Certificate-Generation

 Full-Download: Use the provided ZIP-File, it includes OpenSSL and the Scripts.